aestuans/blob/README.md

 # blob

-A simple 2D fluid and gravity simulation, written in Rust and rendered with WebGL: https://aestuans.github.io/blob/
+A showcase of wasm and WebGL in Rust through a simple 2D fluid and gravity simulation: https://aestuans.github.io/blob/

 ## Build